 "This is by and far my FAVORITE recipe.
 I’ve always hated chicken thighs, and now I know why… the internal temperature.
 I generally will modify a recipe to my liking, however yours is hands down sensational."

-There are only a few secrets to making the best baked chicken thighs:
+Make them right every time!
+There are only a few secrets to making the best baked chicken thighs.

-- Cook to the proper internal temperature of 185° to melt the connective tissue—don't stop at 165*.
+- Lastly, and most importantly, cook to the proper internal temperature of 185° to melt the connective tissue—don't stop at 165°.

-Make this recipe for chicken thighs in the oven with the easy step-by-step photo instructions with only 5 minutes of preparation and about 30 minutes of baking time.
-Cook along with baked chicken legs at the same temperature and time.
+Make this recipe for chicken thighs in your oven with the easy step-by-step photo instructions with only 5 minutes of preparation and 30 to 35 minutes of baking time.

 👨🍳How to Bake Chicken Thighs—Step-by-Step Photo Instructions

-2. Pat dry and trim off any loose skin with no meat.
-Also, remove any fat that is easily removed.
+1. Pat dry and trim off loose skin and easily trimmed fat.

-3. Prep a sheet pan by lining it with aluminum foil.
-Add a rack and a heavy coat of PAM cooking spray.
+2. Prep a sheet pan with aluminum foil and a rack—coat with and PAM cooking spray.

-4. Spice both sides with the seasoning of your choice.
-Place on tray with the skin side up and tuck any skin under the thigh.
+3. Spice both sides with the seasoning of your choice.

 For more details, keep reading.
 See the Recipe Card below for complete instructions and to print.

-⏰ How long to bake chicken thighs and oven temperature
+⏰ How long to bake chicken thighs

-Chicken thighs baked at 350°F conventional takes about 50-55 minutes—will dry more.
+- Chicken thighs baked at 350°F conventional takes about 50-55 minutes—will dry more.

-Chicken thighs baked at 350°F convection or 375°F conventional takes about 45-50 minutes.
+- Chicken thighs baked at 350°F convection or 375°F conventional takes about 45-50 minutes.

-Chicken thighs baked at 375°F convection or 400°F conventional takes about 40-45 minutes.
+- Chicken thighs baked at 375°F convection or 400°F conventional takes about 40-45 minutes.

-Chicken thighs baked at 400°F convection or 425°F conventional takes about 35-40 minutes—recommended.
+- Chicken thighs baked at 400°F convection or 425°F conventional takes about 35-40 minutes—recommended.

-Chicken thighs baked at 425°F convection or 450°F conventional takes about 30-35 minutes—recommended.
+- Chicken thighs baked at 425°F convection or 450°F conventional takes about 30-35 minutes—recommended.

 ALWAYS COOK TO A FINAL INTERNAL TEMPERATURE.
 PLEASE, NEVER BY TIME ALONE.